Have you Tried Pop-Up Grammar? Here’s How

 October 12, 2022 No Comments

 Have you ever tried to talk to your students about grammar and their eyes glaze over and they give you that blank stare?
 It just feels so abstract to them.
 Half the time they don’t even know what “direct objects” are in English, nevertheless in Spanish.
-So it begs the question, how do we effectively talk about grammar in our classrooms?
-Blaine Ray first developed the concept of pop up grammar as mentioned in his book Fluency Through TPR Storytelling.
+So it begs the question, how do we effectively talk about grammar in our Spanish classrooms and how does it relate to second language acquisition?
+Blaine Ray first developed the concept of pop-up grammar as mentioned in his book Fluency Through TPR Storytelling.
 I fell in love with the concept but struggled how to adapt it to my school’s curriculum which was tied heavily to a textbook.
-Curious how I blended the two ideas together?
-Read on to find out how I teach grammar without the groans.
+Curious how I blended the two ideas?
+Read this blog post to learn how I teach grammar without the groans.

 How to Begin

-First, I give my students LOTS of exposure to the grammar in context.
-I use cultural reading passages, short stories, & task cards.
-For example, to start, students understand that “tengo” means “I have” without having to know that it is a “yo-go verb” in the present tense.
-This is a much more natural approach to learning language.
+I give my students LOTS of exposure to grammar in context the first time they see it.
+They need enough time and repetitions to acquire the grammar pattern and for you to see student success with the grammar topics.
+I use cultural reading passages, short stories, & task cards which make a perfect introduction to the grammar.
+For example, to start, students understand that “tengo” means “I have” without having to know that it is a “yo-go” Spanish verb in the present tense and the millions of verb conjugations that go with it.
+Inundating them with verb forms without context does not equate to language acquisition.
+Giving them lots of input is a much more natural approach to learning a foreign language.
 Think about how a little child learns Spanish.
 No adult tells them that tengo is a yo-go verb.
-They just understand the meaning via context.
+They implicitly understand the meaning via context.

 Pop Up Grammar

-Then, once students have seen the grammar in action over the course of several days, I do a pop up grammar lesson.
-I give them a 1 page guided notes summary of the topic.
-We go through it together so there is no confusion.
-This helps my left brained students that want to see things orghanized and it also bridges the gap if they have teachers in the future that are more grammar based.
+Then, once students have seen the grammar in action over several days, I do a grammar pop-ups lesson.
+I give them a 1 page guided notes summary of the topic because a little bit goes a long way without overwhelming them.
+I use the teacher cheat sheet to go through it together so there is no confusion and it makes a great pop-up grammar lesson.
+This helps my left-brained students who want to see things organized and it also bridges the gap if they have Spanish classes in the future that are more grammar-based.

-Curious what my pop up grammar lessons look like?
+Curious about what my pop-up grammar lessons look like?
 Check them out here!
-You will find that your students are much more receptive to learning about the grammar once they have already seen it in context.
+You will find that your students are much more receptive to learning about grammar once they have already seen it in context in the target language.

 Erin, The Spanish Brew